Dynamical irreversibility and local decoherence in quantum many-body chaos: Model Systems and Numerical Analysis

-The combined analysis across the mixed-field Ising, random-field Heisenberg, and defected XXZ models demonstrates both the strengths and the boundaries of local dynamical indicators.
-While the echo reliably tracks the chaotic transition in regimes where spectral complexity and dynamical irreversibility coincide, it also reveals scenarios in which rapid local relaxation arises from mechanisms unrelated to many-body chaos.
-In particular, coherent transport in integrable models can mimic the relaxation patterns typically associated with scrambling, underscoring that local probes fundamentally quantify the efficacy of information propagation rather than the fine structure of the spectrum.
+The combined analysis across the mixed-field Ising, random-field Heisenberg, and defected \textit{XXZ} models demonstrates both the strengths and the boundaries of single-spin dynamical indicators.
+While the echo reliably tracks the chaotic transition in regimes where spectral complexity and dynamical irreversibility coincide, it also reveals scenarios in which rapid single-spin relaxation arises from mechanisms unrelated to many-body chaos.
+In particular, coherent transport in integrable models can mimic the relaxation patterns typically associated with scrambling, underscoring that single-spin probes fundamentally quantify the efficacy of information propagation rather than the fine structure of the spectrum.